soulgraph/soulscript-spec/implementations/typescript/README.md

 ## Overview

-This TypeScript implementation generates prompts based on the Soulscript specification using custom prompt templates.
+This TypeScript implementation generates prompts based on the Soulscript specification.
 It supports generating base prompts and prompts that include relevant memories.
-Prompt templates are designed in a modular way to enable rapid prototypeing of different prompt structures.

 ## Directory Structure

-- **templates/**: Handlebars prompt templates.
+- **soulscript/types**: Soulscript and MemoryGraph zod schemas.
-- **types/**: Soulscript type definitions.
+- **soulscript/models**: Soulscript and MemoryGraph interfaces.
 - **utils/**: Utility functions for loading data and processing memories.
 - **data/**: Agent soul and memory files.
+- **prompt.ts**: Basic prompt formatting.
 - **index.ts**: Entrypoint for creating the agent's personality system prompt associated with the soulscript files in `data/`.

 ## Setup